Last updated October 28th, 2018.

 If you don’t wish to incorporate and form a real estate holding company, your only option is to find a local nominee to hold the property on your behalf and bind him/her down with several contracts.
-This would require help from an attorney.
+That would require help from an attorney.

 Best Places to Invest in Cambodia Property